B. P. Koirala Institute of Health Sciences

 B.P.
 Koirala Institute of Health Sciences (BPKIHS) (वी.पी. कोइराला स्वास्थ्य विज्ञान प्रतिष्ठान) popularly known as Ghopa Camp, is a Nepalese autonomous health sciences university.
 It is located in the sub-metropolitan city of Dharan in Sunsari District.
 The Institute is a Nepal-India cooperation.
 The Institute serves the health education needs of the eastern region of Nepal at primary, secondary and tertiary levels.

 The Institute comprises four colleges: the Faculty of Medicine, the College of Dental Surgery, the College of Nursing, and the School of Public Health and Community Medicine.
-The Institute also operates a 700-bed Teaching Hospital, offering postgraduate, undergraduate and university certificate programs.
+The Institute also operates a 913-bed Teaching Hospital, offering postgraduate, undergraduate and university certificate programs.
 The Institute grants Bachelor's, Master's, Doctoral degrees like Doctorate of Medicine (DM), and several other certificates.
 The MBBS program began on March 10, 1994, while the postgraduate programs began in 1999.

-Facts about BPKIHS

-This health institute has been very well known amongst Nepalese people due to its health facilities and infracture itself, especially during the 1980s and 1990s. this institute is famous for what it has become.
-Most of the doctors who work here day and night.
-The buildings are in such condition that a sick person would get well.